axelpale/yamdog/API.md

 <a name="yadogparse"></a>
 ## yadog.parse(mod)

-Parse a tree from code.
+Parse doc block objects from code.

 **Parameters:**
 - mod
-  - name
-    - string, module name
+  - earmark
+    - string, the earmark signature, for example the module name.
+Comment blocks that begin with this signature will be included.
   - path
     - string, absolute directory or file path to the module

 **Return**
-- an array of doc block objects
+- an array of doc block objects.

+A parsed doc block object has properties:
+- name
+  - string, the unit name derived from the call signature
+- signature
+  - string, the call signature
+- paragraphs
+  - array of paragraph objects { type, body }

 <a name="yadogrender"></a>
 ## yadog.render(blocks, options)